 To recognize students at graduation that have -- through voluntary service, education and advocacy, or other forms of civic engagement -- helped address or make positive change involving organ, eye and tissue donation together with Donate Life North Carolina and its partners.

 Recipients have the opportunity to wear a service cord and pin during senior graduation.
 Seniors completing the program will receive their service cord, pin and a certificate acknowledging their outstanding service in the weeks prior to graduation.
 Donate Life staff will also alert the students’ schools so they may be featured during volunteer service awards ceremonies or acknowledgment of their service included in their graduation programs.
-Students should be nominated by their project mentors, or may nominate themselves as long as they provide documentation of their service.
+Students can be nominated by their project mentor or may nominate themselves as long as they provide documentation of their service.